 DIY hardware debuggers

-The big question is what a hardware debugger really is.
+Based on Risku’s reverse engineering work, several DIY hardware debuggers have been developed.
+However, the big question is what a hardware debugger really is.
 Before we answer this question, let us consider some examples of systems that connect to debugWIRE OCDs.

 The first DIY hardware debugger for debugWIRE MCUs that I tried is the Arduino sketch DebugWireDebuggerProgrammer.
 It provides a console-line interface (CLI) that enables you to inspect variables, set one (hardware) breakpoint, step through the program, or resume execution.
 The only hardware you need is an Arduino Uno.
 So the hardware is here a standard board with some clever firmware.
 As one can see in the next picture (taken from the video of this project), the author also designed an adapter board to make programming and debugging easier.